1. Tournament Format

 8. Red and Yellow Cards

-Players with two yellow cards will be banned from play for one match.
 Players shown a red card are sent off immediately and banned from play for one full match.
+Yellow cards will not be carried through the tournament.

 The offside rule will not be used in this tournament.